Eight eco-friendly ways to renovate your home

 7) Let nature in!

 Let’s start with some sun power – or solar power if you like.
-While more and more people are beginning to realize the long-term benefits of investing in solar panels, the cost of getting them installed is still a turn-off for many.
+More and more people are beginning to realize the long-term benefits of investing in solar panels.

-But if you can afford them (and, of course, if you have enough sun year-round where you live), then they are a very good long-term investment, as they can significantly impact your energy bills.
+If you have enough sun year-round where you live and you’re interested in getting solar panels for your home, you should know that they are a very good long-term investment, as they can significantly impact your energy bills.

 Skylights can also be very effective when it comes to keeping your energy costs low.
 A simple touch of indoor plants can do wonders in your home, too.
 Aside from the fact that they add some luster to your home’s ambiance, they also help to purify the air you breathe.
 And what’s a better combination than enough sunlight and plants in your space?